sheepish12/StateMachine/docs/api.md

 ```

 !!! note
-	This property should be documented in more detail.
+	This signal should be documented in more detail.